civisanalytics/civis-python/docs/source/parallel.rst

 at once in the Civis Platform.
 Set ``pre_dispatch="n_jobs"`` in your :class:`~joblib.Parallel` call to run at most ``n_jobs`` jobs.

+The Civis joblib backend uses `cloudpickle <https://github.com/cloudpipe/cloudpickle>`_ to transport code and data from the parent environment to the Civis Platform.
+This means that you may parallelize dynamically-defined functions and classes, including lambda functions.

 Infer backend parameters
 ------------------------
 If you're writing code which will run inside a Civis Container Script, then